jundalisay/superb/content/en/research/sarkar/yogic-treatments/cancer.md

-+++
+---
-title= "Healing Diet for Cancer"
+title: "The Healing Diet for Cancer"
-#heading= "Natural Treatments and Herbal Remedies"
+date: 2022-01-20
+author: "PR Sarkar"
-description= "Cancer is a disease of the whole body.
+description: "Cancer is a disease of the whole body.
 It is also a Tridośaja disease  involving disturbances of váyu, pitta and kapha.
-It is a combined effect of many different factors." image= "/photos/med/cancer.jpg" linkb= "/research/sarkar/yogic-treatments/haemorrhoids" linkbtext= "Haemorrhoids" linkf= "/research/sarkar/yogic-treatments/rheumatism" linkftext= "rheumatism" icon = "/icons/yoga.jpg"
+It is a combined effect of many different factors"
-+++
+image: "/photos/med/cancer.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms